csci344/spring2025/pages/_assignments/tutorial04.md

     }
 </style>

+> **About Today's Tutorial:** Today's tutorial is based on the <a href="https://www.youtube.com/watch?v=sNXfI3woBEw" target="_blank">Get Started With Tailwind CSS</a> video tutorial by John Komarnicki.
+If you would like additional context / explanation, please check out the video!

 ## Suggested Readings
 * [Theory] <a href="https://designlab.com/blog/guide-to-ux-design-systems" target="_blank">Design Systems 101: An Introductory Guide</a>
 * [Theory] <a href="https://johnpolacek.medium.com/by-the-numbers-a-year-and-half-with-atomic-css-39d75b1263b4" target="_blank">By The Numbers: A Year and Half with Atomic CSS</a>: How design systems improve efficiency
 * [Practice] <a href="https://www.creative-tim.com/twcomponents/cheatsheet" target="_blank">Tailwind Cheatsheet</a>
 {:.compact}

-> ### About Today's Tutorial
-> Today's tutorial is based on the <a href="https://www.youtube.com/watch?v=sNXfI3woBEw" target="_blank">Get Started With Tailwind CSS</a> video tutorial by John Komarnicki.
-If you would like additional context / explanation, please check out the video!

 ## Set Up & Configuration